DataCurationNetwork/data-primers/Column Binary Data Curation Primer/column-binary-data-curation-primer.md

 # Resources for reviewing data after a conversion

-After a curator completes a column binary conversion, it is recommended that a second curator reviews the conversion.The following resources are useful for column binary conversion review.
+After a curator completes a column binary conversion, it is recommended that a second curator reviews the conversion.
+The following resources are useful for column binary conversion review.

 - SAS-generated x-ray: The frequencies in the converted dataset can be checked against the x-ray frequencies to ensure that errors were not made in the coding process (see [X-ray files](#x-ray-files)).